RichardOtter/RichardOtter.github.io/RM Tables/PersonTable.md

 Color columns\
 Each column, "" to 9 prepresent on of the 10 possible color "sets"(rephrase)\
 The column contains the color of the person when the corresponding color set is active.

+Each name has a proof
+All items in edit screen have proof fields?

 TODO
 Where is the color number defined